kubeflow/website/quick-github-guide.md

-# Quick guide to working with a GitHub repo
+# Quick guide to working with a GitHub repository

-This page is intended for people who want to update the [Kubeflow docs](https://www.kubeflow.org/docs/) and who don't use git or GitHub often.
-The page gives you a quick guide to get going with a GitHub repo, using either the GitHub web user interface (UI) or git on the command line.
+This page is intended for people who want to update the [Kubeflow docs](https://www.kubeflow.org/docs/) and who don't use Git or GitHub often.
+The page gives you a quick guide to get going with a GitHub repository, using either the GitHub web user interface (UI) or Git on the command line.

 ## Using the GitHub web UI